alexwlchan/alexwlchan.net/src/_drafts/building-your-repo.md

 $ make api-test
 ```

-followed by fifteen minutes of dependencies compiling in the background, which I could spend catching up on email.
+followed by ten minutes of dependencies compiling in the background, which I could spend catching up on email.
 When I came back, the code had compiled, the tests run, and I was ready to start work.

 Other projects I’ve worked on took much longer to get set up.